ronnieholm/Bugfree.Spo.Analytics/README.md

 questions such as how many users visited a page, a web, or an entire site collection over a period of time.

+The idea of Bugfree.Spo.Analytics is akin to Google Analytics, except that Google Analytics doesn't record the login names of visitors and doesn't allow running custom queries on the collected metadata.

 ## How it works

 To enable visitor tracking within a site collection, a tool is